Jones-HM/project-igi-research-data/Research/QVM/QVM_DOC.md

 IGI 2 uses the newer `QVM 0.7` format, which has a completely different structure from IGI 1.
 The two formats are incompatible, meaning you cannot use QVM files from one version in the other.

-Unlike IGI 1, IGI 2 comes with an **official SDK** that includes a powerful tool called `GConv`.
+Unlike IGI 1, IGI 2 comes with an **[official SDK](https://www.nexusmods.com/igi2covertstrike/mods/1)** that includes a powerful tool called [GConv](https://www.gamepressure.com/download/igi-2-covert-strike-map-editor-mod/zbbfc).
 This tool allows full decompilation and compilation of QVM files to QSC and back again.
 It is widely used for mod development and scripting support.

 Despite having official tools, GConv is not always user-friendly or well-documented, so community tools and documentation continue to play a big role in expanding modding support.